godaddy/gasket/packages/gasket-plugin-engine/README.md

 which will allow them to be referenced using [short names](#short-names).
 Otherwise, plugins need to end with the `-plugin` suffix.
 This is how gasket determines what packages are plugins or not.

+If you're looking for documentation on presets, refer to the [preset authoring guide]

 #### Good names